dmoranj/language-models/src/README.md

 This tool aims to train a set of models to learn a distribution from a corpus of text at a character level.
-In order to accomplish this task, the text is split into lines, each lines representing an example for the algorithm.
+In order to accomplish this task, the text is split into lines, each line representing an example for the algorithm.
 Each example line is codified with the following two actions:

 * Each character is one-hot encoded with the default alphabet.
 This alphabet contains